RoboJackets/robocup-software/docs/src/getting_started/index.rst

 (This step will take upwards of 15 minutes on a VM.)

-In case the above command does not work try running the following before ``make perf``:
+In case the above command fails, try the following command to clean all build files, then re-run ``make perf``:

 .. code-block:: bash